ShaneByrne0963/conversate-dot-com/TEST_BUTTONS.md

 can find a list of all posts within that category
   - Result: Works as intended
 - **Any links within the post's body**
-  - Expected result: The user is taken to the link
+  - Expected result: The user is taken to the link in a new tab
-  - Result: Works as intended
+  - Result: `When creating a link, the user has an option to open the link in a different tab or within the same tab.
+However, we want all outside links to always open in a different tab, as this is a good UX practice, so I will remove the checkbox using CSS to force all links to open in a new tab`
 - **A poll answer radio button**
   - Expected result: The vote is selected and all other votes are deselected
   - Result: `Works as intended, but the user has to click on the radio button